The Best Bass Drum Pedal

-- Tri-Pivot Toe Clamp: Clamps quickly and securely to any bass drum hoop, making it a great gigging pedal to use on different kits.
+- Tri-Pivot Toe Clamp: Clamps quickly and securely to any bass drum hoop, making it a top bass drum pedal when gigging on different drum sets.
 This is one of the best clamps we’ve seen, because it automatically adjusts itself to any type of hoop.

 - Adjustable beater angle, chain length, and footboard height.